bauerca/jv/README.md

 ## Usage

-This thing works on streams and keeps a small, mostly-predictable memory footprint (it's all on the stack!), so there is no looking ahead to make sure JSON is valid before piping what you asked for to stdout.
+This thing works on streams and keeps a small and predictable memory footprint (it's all on the stack!), so there is no looking ahead to make sure JSON is valid before piping what you asked for to stdout.
 For example, given the busted JSON: